harshvkamble/dspy-micro-agent/README.md

 Runtime validation
 - Tool args are validated against the JSON Schema before execution; invalid args add a `⛔️validation_error` step and the agent requests a correction in the next loop.
 See `micro_agent/tools.py` (run_tool) and `micro_agent/agent.py` (validation error handling).

+Calculator limits
+- Factorial capped at 12; exponent size bounded; AST node count limited; large magnitudes rejected to prevent runaway compute.
+Only a small set of arithmetic nodes is allowed.

 ## Provider Modes